Map of the Ancient Middle East in 3500 BCE, showing the merging Sumerian civilization in Mesopotamia.

 Politically, the each Sumerian city formed its own city-state, composed of the city itself and the farmland for several miles around.
 These city-states were fiercely independent from one another, and warfare between them was frequent.

-In early Sumerian cities, the temple stood at the very centre of public life, both political and religious.
+In early Sumerian cities, the temple stood at the very center of public life, both political and religious.
 The god of the city was held to own the city; in practice, this translated into the temple controlling the productive land of the city-state.
 There are indications that the common people (who were also owned by the god, an therefore under the temple’s authority) brought what they grew to the temple, and received back what they needed to live on from the priests.
 If this is correct, then we have here as near a communist state as we ever get in history.

-Whatever the true situation (and it probably varied from city to city) the temple acted as a major centre of distribution: receiving, storing and disbursing the food (and other goods, such as seed and agricultural implements) as needed, and keeping back stocks for years of poor harvest or floods.
+Whatever the true situation (and it probably varied from city to city) the temple acted as a major center of distribution: receiving, storing and disbursing the food (and other goods, such as seed and agricultural implements) as needed, and keeping back stocks for years of poor harvest or floods.

 In these circumstances the first bureaucracies in history emerged.
 Scribes and accountants were needed to keep track of what was being brought into and sent out of the temple store houses.
 They left behind them thousands and thousands of documents on clay tablets, the majority of them as yet unstudied.

-The temple would also have employed a large number of menial labourers, as well as skilled craftsmen, and probably even traders who were dispatched to barter with peoples further afield for much needed building materials and other products.
+The temple would also have employed a large number of menial laborers, as well as skilled craftsmen, and probably even traders who were dispatched to barter with peoples further afield for much needed building materials and other products.
 In a sense, in fact, the farmers too were temple employees, working the god’s land and under the authority of the temple priests and overseers.

 The remains of the ancient ziggurat temple at the great Mesopotamian city of Ur (Photo: Hardnfast)